FirmoDaniel/Total_Health_At_Home/README.md

     3. Products can be edited from their individual details page which generates a 'edit_product' form populated with the products current details.
     4. Products can be deleted from their individual details page via a delete button only available to the admin.
 The admin must confirm consecutive delete actions via intentionally garish buttons which use jquery to display.
     5. Categories can only be edited, created or deleted from the Django admin interface under their respective section.
-Accessible by '/admin' to the main site url.
+Accessible by appendind '/admin' to the main site url.
     6. All previous listed admin CRUD operations done from the site can also be executed form the Django admin interface.

 * I want to view all users, their emails, and verification status via Django